drebob24/MovieBooking/README.md

 ~Will Require a new Screening Table~

-- Input: Date & Time of the Screening (Timestamp), Movie ID, Ticket Count
+~- Input: Date & Time of the Screening (Timestamp), Movie ID, Ticket Count~ ~- Constraints:~
-- Constraints:
-  - DateTime: Future Date, Timestamp Format
+~  - DateTime: Future Date, Timestamp Format~
-  - Movide ID: must exist in DB
+~  - Movide ID: must exist in DB~
-  - Ticket Count: > 0 and < 200 (let's assume a medium sized theater)
+~  - Ticket Count: > 0 and < 200 (let's assume a medium sized theater)~
   - Bonus Constraint: Limit of screenings for show times (could use like 2hr showtime length since the db doesn't have movie lengths)
-- Action: Create DB record in Screening Table: id, movie_id, tickets, reservations, time
+~- Action: Create DB record in Screening Table: id, movie_id, tickets, reservations (to be handled seperately), time~
-- Output: Created Successfully Message + Screening ID
+- Output: Created Successfully Message + Screening ID : Currently Returns a 201 Status and the new Entry as a JSON

 #### Delete Empty Screening (Optional)